 40) What is Amazon EMR?

 EMR is a survived cluster stage which helps you to interpret the working of data structures before the intimation.
-Apache Hadoop and Apache Spark on the Amazon Web Services helps you to investigate a large amount of data.
-You can prepare data for the analytics goals and marketing intellect workloads using Apache Hive and using other relevant open source designs.
+Apache Hadoop and Apache Spark on the Amazon Web Services help you to investigate a large amount of data.
+You can prepare data for the analytics goals and marketing intellect workloads using Apache Hive and using other relevant open-source designs.

-41) What is boot time taken for the instance stored backed AMI?
+41) What is the boot time taken for the instance stored backed AMI?